zzt2004/Surfing/README.md

 2. Tun Mode
 - Enabled by default

-> Recommended to enable under WiFi.
-If not necessary, it can be disabled.
-Do not use black/whitelist before enabling this mode.
+> It is recommended to keep it enabled.
+It can be disabled if not needed, but do not use black/white lists when this mode is enabled.

 3. Routing Rules
 - Bypass mainland China
-- The rules are maintained by the developer and can satisfy most usage needs.
+- It basically meets the needs of most users.

 > Black/whitelist is not significant unless strictly required.
 The module's built-in configuration is sufficient.